BeverlyAb/Computer_Architecture/README.md

 # Computer_Architecture
 #Introduction:
-Implements MIPS datapath by simulating a behavioral model written in Verilog.
+This was a collaborative effort between my lab partner, Kyle Lee, and me as we implemented MIPS datapath by simulating a behavioral model written in Verilog.

 #Pipeline: